-Annual IHC Readiness Review
+1 Annual IHC Readiness Review

-33 On an annual basis the superintendent of crews holding IHC status the previous season are required to complete the Annual IHC Preparedness Review (SIHCO Appendix B).
-This process is designed to evaluate crew preparedness and compliance with SIHCO.
-The annual review will be conducted while the crew is fully staffed and operational.
-The review is not required prior to a crew being made available for incident assignment at the beginning of their availability period.
-When a review document is completed, the document is kept on file at the local (host) unit fire management office.
+- On an annual basis the superintendent of crews holding IHC status the previous - season are required to complete the Annual IHC Preparedness Review (SIHCO - 4 Appendix B).
+This process is designed to evaluate crew preparedness and - s compliance with SIHCO.
+The annual review will be conducted while the crew - is fully staffed and operational.
+The review is not required prior to a crew being - 7 made available for incident assignment at the beginning of their availability - 8 period.
+When a review document is completed, the document is kept on file at - 9 the local (host) unit fire management office.

-IHC Organization
+10 IHC Organization

-Individual crew structure will be based on local needs using the following standard positions: Superintendent, Assistant Superintendent, Squad Leader,
+- Individual crew structure will be based on local needs using the following standard positions: Superintendent, Assistant Superintendent, Squad Leader, Skilled Firefighter, and Crewmember. - BLM/NPS- IHCs have the option of traveling with 25 personnel when on incident assignments as authorized by the local unit.
+IHC superintendents will obtain prior approval from the dispatching GACC when the assignment requires fixed wing transport and the crew size is greater than 20.

-Skilled Firefighter, and Crewmember.
+20 IHC Availability Periods

-Firefighter Training & Qualifications Chapter 13 BLM/NPS- IHCs have the option of traveling with 25 personnel when on incident assignments as authorized by the local unit.
-IHC superintendents 2 will obtain prior approval from the dispatching GACC when the assignment requires fixed wing transport and the crew size is greater than 20.
-4 IHC Availability Periods IHCs will have minimum availability periods as defined in the SIHCO.
-Availability periods may exceed the required minimum availability period.
-The Crew Superintendent will inform the local supervisor and the GACC of any changes in the crew's availability.
-10 11 12 National IHC Status Reporting System IHCs will report status through the National IHC Status Reporting System.
-IHC superintendents will regularly update the system with any change in crew status and/or current utilization when on assignment.
-16 17
+- 21 IHCs will have minimum availability periods as defined in the SIHCO. - 22 Availability periods may exceed the required minimum availability period.
+The - 23 Crew Superintendent will inform the local supervisor and the GACC of any - 24 changes in the crew's availability.

-IHCs may report status by three methods:
+26 National IHC Status Reporting System

-- Via e-mail to BLM FC Crews@blm.gov (preferred method); - Via the internet to the Hotshot Status submission form (link available from 19 the Crew page of the NICC website); or 20 - Contacting the NICC Crew Desk at 208-387-5400.
+- 27 IHCs will report status through the National IHC Status Reporting System.
+IHC 28 superintendents will regularly update the system with any change in crew status 29 and/or current utilization when on assignment. - IHCs may report status by three methods: - Via e-mail to BLM_FC_Crews@blm.gov (preferred method); - Via the internet to the Hotshot Status submission form (link available from the Crew page of the NICC website); or - Contacting the NICC Crew Desk at 208-387-5400.

-IHC Communications
+37 IHC Communications

-IHCs will provide a minimum of five programmable multi-channel radios per 24 crew as stated in the SIHCO.
-25
+IHCs will provide a minimum of five programmable multi-channel radios per crew as stated in the SIHCO.

-IHC Transportation
+41 IHC Transportation

-Crews will be provided adequate transportation.
-The number of vehicles used to transport a crew should not exceed five.
-All vehicles must adhere to the certified maximum Gross Vehicle Weight (GVW) limitations.
-30
+- 42 Crews will be provided adequate transportation.
+The number of vehicles used to - 43 transport a crew should not exceed five.
+All vehicles must adhere to the - 44 certified maximum Gross Vehicle Weight (GVW) limitations.